Find Free High-Resolution Images for Your PowerPoint Decks

 Free picture for PowrePoint presentation of woman working on laptop provided by Burst.

-Photo by Burst.
+Photo by BURST

-License Details: Burst has two licenses: Creative Commons Zero (CC0) which is free usage for commercial purposes and a custom license which is almost identical to CC0 but which allows using photos in products for resale and has a sensitive use clause.
+License Details: BURST has two licenses: Creative Commons Zero (CC0) which is free usage for commercial purposes and a custom license which is almost identical to CC0 but which allows using photos in products for resale and has a sensitive use clause.
 Besides a no compiling term, there are no other copyright restrictions.

-5. Picjumbo
+5. Pexels

 6. Rawpixel